ACCESSIBILITY

 ACCESSIBLE SITE INFO

-Centennial Park is an accessible venue.
-Please note there are different surfaces to navigate including grass, concrete, cobbled stone and gravel.
-There are some uneven surfaces and slopes in different areas, however viewing areas around stages are accessible by wheelchair.
+Please note there are different surfaces to navigate across the site, including grass, concrete, and gravel.
+Some areas include uneven surfaces and slopes; however, viewing areas around stages are accessible for patrons using mobility devices.
 Accessible toilet facilities are available on site.
 Please fill out this form with your specific requirements.
+If you need this form in a different format, or require support completing it, please contact us via info@lanewayfestival.com.au

 ACCESSIBILITY REQUESTS